 At HairPalace, our surgeons use the state-of-the-art FUE2 Safe System to transplant hair in a safe, painless, effective way.
 A handheld micro punch tool extracts follicles with unparalleled precision, and makes transplanting them into balding areas more efficient.
 There’s almost no danger of harming grafts, and 95 – 100% of implanted hairs grow back.

 The FUE2 SafeSystem is available for less than 70% of what you would pay in the UK when you visit HairPalace’s hair clinic in Budapest.
 This is far more affordable than average UK prices, which vary from £6000 to £15000.

 It’s unclear how much the Elton John hair transplant treatments cost, but you can achieve the best results available today at highly competitive rates — and you’ll even get to see Budapest, one of Europe’s most beautiful cities!

-To book your hair transplant consultation in a city near you, contact our friendly team now!
+To book your hair transplant consultation, contact our friendly team now!

 Elton John first started to experience hair loss in the early 1970s.